Everything You Need to Know to Plan Your Epic Adventure!

 We stayed at the Hôtel Les Aiglons, Resort & Spa the night before our trek and at Boutique Hôtel Le Morgane on the last day of our trek.
 Both are four-star eco hotels in Chamonix, complete with a spa!
 After staying in refuges, it was pure bliss.
 We sat on our huge patio enjoying the killer views of Mont Blanc, as we rested our blistered, aching feet.
 Trust me, on the final day; you’ll likely be tired, so it’s worth a bit of a splurge!

 So How Did Planning our Own TMB Trek Planning Work Out?

 Overall it worked out OK for us.
-We did it in 8 days (between 7-12 days is recommended).
+We did it in 8 days ( 7-12 days is the recommendation).
 We did have several long days, which were manageable, but our 13 1/2 hour day was way too long.
-I was THISCLOSE to calling a taxi for the last 3km, but sustained, or rather J.P. wisely prevented me.
+I was THISCLOSE to calling a taxi for the last 3km but sustained.
+In truth, J.P. wisely prevented me.
 It would have been nice to have had an extra day or two to reduce the amount of hiking we did on some days.
-I liked all the refuges we stayed in, with the exception of one.
+I liked all the refuges we stayed in, with one exception.

 But the best thing about the TMB?

 Us posing at one of the high points along the TMB – 2700m

 WE DID IT!
 AND ENJOYED MOST OF IT!I don’t believe anyone who says they enjoyed every second of the TMB.
 There are some tough parts!
 Even better, it left me a lasting gift that is still giving, the gift of personal strength, both on and off the mountain!

 Laurel Robbins is the founder of Monkeys and Mountains, an adventure travel blog and company that helps people plan their hiking, cycling and wildlife vacations in a sustainable way.
 Although Canadian, she lives in Germany.
 You can find her in the mountains on most weekends.